top of page

 WWIT-1.png

-• Make sure to at least fill out the top 4 sections (Walking, Wiping, Inspect, and Test)
+Users should at least fill out the top 4 sections (Walking, Wiping, Inspect, and Test) to ensure accurate data for testing.

 DESIGN

-One of my biggest challenges was finding a color palette that worked.
+One of my biggest challenges was integrating medical information in an accurate and visually informative format.
 The colors on the current app were dull and muted but matched with the medical model that medical practitioners were used to.

 To compromise, I utilized a secondary color palette that matched up with the original colors while still maintaining the medical meaning of the current app.